Dr. Heidi Noels and Dr. Yvonne Döring receive the W.H. Hauss Award from the DGAF

 Project area M - Myocardium

-Project M-01: PDGFR signaling in CVD in CKD
+Project M-01: PDGF ligand-mediated signaling in increased cardiovascular risk in CKD

 CKD induces processes of accelerated aging in the heart, termed uremic cardiomyopathy (UC), leading to cellular senescence, degeneration and fibrosis by yet incompletely understood mechanisms.
-This projects will investigate altered cardiac metabolism in CKD: it aims to decipher the underlying metabolic pathways leading to altered cardiac substrate utilization in CKD and will investigate the cardioprotective mechanisms of SGLT2 inhibition in CKD.
+This project will provide further mechanistic insights into altered cardiac metabolism in CKD and will also reveal the role of PYY in CKD and CKD-associated CVD.
+Translation of these findings into clinical practice could lead to innovative approaches such as PYY receptor modulation to reduce cardiovascular morbidity and mortality in CKD patients.

-Project M-07: Immune cell-lipid interaction, a mechanism of CKD-induced vascular complications
+Project M-07: Immune cell-lipid interaction, a mechanism of CKD-induced accelerated atherosclerosis

 Project area S – Service projects